 Rationale - The energy used in the production of aquafeeds is not only a source of economic costs; it may also contribute to depletion of finite natural resources and emissions of greenhouse gases (GHG) and other pollutants from burning of fossil fuels.
 There is scientific consensus that the global climate is changing and that this is closely related to the rising levels of GHG emissions coming from human activities.
-Most GHG emissions in aquafeed supply chains occur upstream during production of feed ingredients, including from deforestation for crop production, fertiliser use on fields, and fuel use in fisheries.
+Most GHG emissions in aguafeed supply chains occur upstream during production of feed ingredients, including from deforestation for crop production, fertiliser use on fields, and fuel use in fisheries.
 Direct emissions from feed mills, meanwhile, are typically associated with the provision of energy and particularly the burning of fossil fuels.
 Therefore, it is important that energy is used as efficiently as possible to minimise the associated economic and environmental costs.
 The use of alternative sources to fossil fuels is encouraged.
 Different energy sources have different implications for the environment via both direct emissions from burning of fuels and indirect emissions from electricity generation and mining, refining, and transport of fuels.
 Therefore, it is important to have the results broken down into specific energy sources, including the share of renewable energy in the mix.
 Feed manufacturers should play their role in climate change mitigation by measuring the GHG emissions from their direct operations and engaging in activities to reduce these.

 Indicators: Indicator 1.21.1 The UoC shall identify all energy sources (e.g. diesel, petrol, natural gas, electricity, and other sources; specifying electricity from the national/regional grid and electricity coming from other renewable and non-renewable sources).
 Indicator 1.21.2 The UoC shall calculate, record and, using the template provided on the ASC website, annually report to ASC its energy consumption in megajoules (MJ) per tonne of (total) product produced in the assessed year (using the methodology as outlined in Annex 2, section A3).
-Indicator 1.21.3 The UoC shall develop and implement an Energy Efficiency Management Plan (EEMP) with the intent to improve energy efficiency and to increase the proportion of energy coming from renewable energy sources .
-The EEMP shall include the identification of responsible practices, and
+Indicator 1.21.3 The UoC shall develop and implement an Energy Efficiency Management Plan (EEMP) 123 with the intent to improve energy efficiency and to increase the proportion of energy coming from renewable energy sources 124 .
+The EEMP shall include the identification of responsible practices, and measures to move away from poor practices and increase responsible practices within a meaningful timeline.

-The EEP shall be embedded within a Management Framework as outlined in Annex 7, fig. 4;
+123 The EEMP shall be embedded within a Management Framework as outlined in Annex 7, fig. 4;